kksuresh25/Cancer-AI/README.md

 ## More information
 The following paper further details the methodology and applications of our platform: "Computational algorithms for in silico profiling of activating mutations in cancer" (https://doi.org/10.1007/s00018-019-03097-2).

+## Citation
+If you find this code useful in your research, please consider citing:

+Jordan, E.J., Patil, K., Suresh, K. et al. Computational algorithms for in silico profiling of activating mutations in cancer.
+Cell.
+Mol.
+Life Sci.
+76, 2663–2679 (2019). https://doi.org/10.1007/s00018-019-03097-2